 How to Apply

-- ① Fill in the Confirmation letter for hourly part-time job(personal information, place of work)
+- ① Fill in the Confirmation form for hourly part-time job(personal information, place of work)

-- ② Visit the Office of International Student Services with the documents to have it checked
+- ② Upload the documents on Challenge Square to have it checked

 - ③ Report to the Immigration Office